voxpupuli/puppet-jenkins/README.md

 If you need to create a configuration file to go with a plugin you can do this by setting `manage_config => true` *and* setting `config_filename => mypluginconfig.xml` *and* setting `config_content => 'string containing xml content of the file'`.
-Note that the filename is relative to `jenkins::localstatedir`, and that the content must be a string, although you can embed end of line characters (\n and \r).
-This is useful if you want to set values in the plugin configuration.
+Note that the filename is relative to `jenkins::localstatedir`, and that the content must be a string, although you can embed end of line characters if needed.
+This feature is useful if you want to set values in the plugin configuration.

 ```puppet
   jenkins::plugin { 'myplugin':